 (A) discharge or arrange for backup services for active clients;

-(B) provide written notification to the designated survey office at least five days before the voluntary suspension of operations or within two working days before the voluntary suspension of operations if an emergency occurs that is beyond the agency's control; and
+(B) provide written notification to the designated survey office at least five days before the voluntary suspension of operations, or within two working days before the voluntary suspension of operations, if an emergency occurs that is beyond the agency's control; and

 (C) post a notice of voluntary suspension of operations on the entry door of the agency and leave a message on an answering machine or with an answering service that informs callers of the voluntary suspension of operations.

-(2) An agency must notify the Home and Community Support Services Agencies Licensing Unit in writing no later than seven days after resuming operations.
+(2) An agency must notify the HHSC HCSSA licensing unit in writing no later than seven days after resuming operations.

 §558.218.
 Agency Organizational Changes.

-(a) If a change occurs in the following management personnel, an agency must submit written notice to DADS no later than seven days after the date of a change in:
+(a) If a change occurs in the following management personnel, an agency must submit written notice to HHSC no later than seven days after the date of a change in:

 (1) administrator;